 It’s important to note that even if you’ve been diagnosed with a heart condition, you must be evaluated using one of the methods defined by the VA; otherwise, you will not be awarded benefits.

-If you have ischemic heart disease and want to apply for VA disability, or you’ve applied and your claim was denied, contact Cuddigan Law at (402) 933-5405.
+If you have ischemic heart disease and want to apply for VA disability, or you’ve applied and your claim was denied, fill online contact form or call Cuddigan Law at (402) 933-5405.
 We’ll schedule an appointment to discuss your eligibility for benefits.